usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/nix-in-the-wild/05-taming-terraform-with-nix-a-modular-approach/index.md

 The similarity between the two makes Terranix approachable, even for those who aren’t yet familiar with Nix.
-This allows teams with Terraform experience to get started with Terranix more easily while benefiting from its integration into Nix ecosystems.
+This allows teams with Terraform experience to get started with Terranix more easily while benefiting from its integration into the Nix ecosystems.

 The other part of the `terranix.nix` file above is the declaration and configuration of Terranix modules for creating S3 buckets and a Lambda function.
-I’ll dive deeper into Nix modules and how we create them in the following sections.
+I’ll dive deeper into Nix modules and how I create them in the following sections.
 For now, take a moment to review how we’re calling these modules:

 ```nix